What is Vendor Management?

 • Volume consolidation across departments or entities

-• Multi-year commitments for pricing discounts
+• Multi-year commitments for discounts (where strategically justified)

 • Competitive leverage from alternative solutions

-Phase 6: Offboarding
+Phase 6 — Offboarding

 Key activities: